¿Quién quiere ser millonario? (Costa Rican game show): Money tree

-History broadcast
+Broadcast history

 ¿Quién quiere ser millonario? was originally broadcast from February 3, 2009 to September 3, 2013.
 A revival premiered on April 27, 2021.
-It is a pre-recorded show, that is currently shot at Roque Cozza Studio, at Teletica.
+It is a pre-recorded show that is currently shot at Roque Cozza Studio, at Teletica's studios.

 Rules

 The main goal of the game is to win ₡35,000,000 by answering 15 multiple-choice questions correctly.
-There are three lifelines - 50:50, Video Call and Ask One of the Audience.
+There are three lifelines - 50:50, Ask One of the Audience and Switch the Question.
 When a contestant gets the fifth question correct, they leave with at least ₡600,000.
 When a contestant gets the tenth question correct, they leave with at least ₡3,500,000.

 Winners

-Two contestants have won the top prize so far.
+Three contestants have won the top prize so far.